jessesimpson36/yamldifftool/README.md

 ```

 ```
-python3 yamldifftool.py default_values.yaml ugly.yaml --output output
+python3 yamldifftool.py test/default_values.yaml test/ugly.yaml --output test/output
 ```

-A new file will be written named `output` (or you can specify your own filename with -o)
+A new file will be written named `test/output` (or you can specify your own filename with -o)

 The new file will only contain entries without the defaults.

-In this case, compare the contents of ugly.yaml with the following output
+In this case, compare the contents of `test/ugly.yaml` with the defaults to produce the following output.

 ```
 global: